 Final paint layers

-I add my Inglenook color by Fusion Mineral Paint.
-It is a delicate mint.
+I next add my Inglenook color.
+It is a lovely delicate mint.
 Here is where I begin dry brushing, meaning I’m not wetting my surface or my brush.
 If you find you’re using a lot of your paint for this part, you can thin it out a little with water.

 I use the paint to bring out the texture of the layers below.
-Keep paint on your brush light and your brush strokes light and swift.
+Don’t overwet your brush, just a little paint at a time.
+And keep brush strokes light and swift.
 You can leave parts of underneath layers exposed for extra character.

 In the picture above you can see a mixture of hues.
-Some wood grain I purposely scraped to expose, some of the white, and some of the black.
+You see some wood grain I purposely scraped to expose, some of the white, and some of the black.

 If you want heavy distressing you could stop here.
-But I like to finish by dry brushing more of my charcoal color in random parts (not a full coat), followed by a top layer of the mint color.
+I’m going to dry-brush on some more of my charcoal color in random parts (not a full coat), followed by a top layer of the mint color.

 Vintage looks good on you!